The Way to Fuel • 17/03/2020

 Eating and Drinking During the Game

-Fluid requirements depends on the individual and tolerance to digestion during exercise.
+Fluid requirements depend on the individual and tolerance to digestion during exercise.
 Quarter time and half time are good opportunities to re-fuel.
 Solid foods such as a banana or a Musashi Protein Bar are ideal for those wanting a solid snack.
 Whereas those who prefer not to eat solid foods during a game might like to try sports drinks such as Musashi Electrolytes.
 Players have the opportunity to sip on fluid during the game.
 Drinks containing caffeine are useful for players who suffer from early fatigue.
 Musashi Pre-Workout contains 250mg of caffeine per serve helping to support energy and performance.
 Caffeine is absorbed by the stomach and intestine and takes approximately 20-minutes to take effect.
 Caffeine helps to sustain exercise intensity, concentration and improves reaction time and tactical decision making.

 Recovery Diet